bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - Clears the results gallery and serial cache files.
 - Shows a confirmation dialog if overwriting a previously accepted result.

+**Brush comparison is always in outdir (2026-04-24)**: accepting a serial run copies that run's `{FIRE}_serial_<ID>_brush.png` into the canonical slot before the sync, so the PDF / viewer always reflects the accepted run's brushing (previously it could reflect the LAST replicate of the sweep, or be missing entirely).
+As a belt-and-suspenders, `_accept_fire_sync` calls `_ensure_brush_comparison_in_cache` just before the glob copy: if `{FIRE}_brush_comparison.png` is missing from cache, it regenerates from the raw + brushed masks on disk (or from the single canonical mask with an "After unavailable" title if the raw backup was never created).
+Best-effort — rendering errors are logged and swallowed so accept never fails because of a cosmetic figure.

+**Accept hardening (2026-04-24)**: `_accept_fire_sync` now refuses to run when `fire.cache_dir` is missing or empty (the glob loop would otherwise resolve against the process CWD and copy unrelated files into the canonical output).
+A serial accept also propagates the selected run's pre-brush raw mask (`{FIRE}_serial_<ID>_classified_raw.bin` + `.hdr`) into the main slot so a subsequent rebrush starts from the raw that pairs with the accepted brushed mask — not whichever raw the LAST replicate happened to leave behind.
+After the copy, `fire.last_comparison` is repointed at the canonical `{FIRE}_comparison.png` so the UI / PDF builder does not dangle once cache retention reaps `.web_cache/`. `fire.progress`, `state.current_job`, and any stale serial gallery from a prior sweep are cleared (under `state.lock`) as part of the status flip so a restart never resurrects a gallery for an ACCEPTED fire.

+**Cache-sweep coordination (2026-04-24)**: accepts register the fire in a module-level `_accept_in_progress` set; `_cache_scan` reads it and treats those fires as **hard-pinned** for the duration of the copy.
+Without this, `_cache_sweep` (which holds its own separate lock) could rmtree `cache_dir` mid-glob and leave the canonical output dir half-written.
+The set is maintained with `try/finally` so the entry is always released.

 Re-cropping or re-mapping a previously accepted fire does not affect the accepted results on disk.
 You can freely change padding and re-run with different parameters -- the accepted output is only overwritten when you accept a new result.

 ### Navigation